-- Attend board meetings, committee meetings, and special meetings as designated, participate fully and encourage the participation of others. - Hold in strict confidence the information that may be obtained about a fellow member, and any information which is deemed to be confidential by the board of directors. - Hire the Chief Executive Officer (CEO), define the scope of the person's job and annually evaluate the performance of the CEO. - Work with the CEO and board to develop short and long-range goals and objectives for the credit union. - Approve and monitor the annual budget. - · Make sure the credit union adheres to pertinent laws, regulations, and sound business practice. - Make sure the credit union maintains sound financial conditions and the credit union's assets are protected against unauthorized or illegal acts.
+- Attend board meetings, committee meetings, and special meetings as designated, participate fully and encourage the participation of others. - Hold in strict confidence the information that may be obtained about a fellow member, and any information which is deemed to be confidential by the board of directors. - Work with the CEO and board to develop short and long-range goals and objectives for the credit union. - Monitor and provide guidance on the annual budget. - Make sure the credit union adheres to pertinent laws, regulations, and sound business practice. - Make sure the credit union maintains sound financial conditions and the credit union's assets are protected against unauthorized or illegal acts.
 Designate depositories, authorize borrowing and investing, provide for bonding and other security factors, including internal control procedures.
-Approve interest rates, dividends, and refunds.
-Approve loan limits and savings minimums.
-Take appropriate action on audit reports. - Establish policies, or make sure they are established, and then approve them for all credit union programs and activities. - Make sure new products and services are developed as needed. - Vote on any matter coming to the board's attention, unless a conflict of interest is involved. - Participate in opportunities for self-training and education, including, but not limited to educational activities sponsored by the Chapter, League, Credit Union National Association (CUNA), and Credit Union Executive Society (CUES).
+Review interest rates, dividends, and refunds.
+Review loan limits and savings minimums. - Assist in establishing policies for all credit union programs and activities. - Make sure new products and services are developed as needed. - Participate in opportunities for self-training and education, including, but not limited to educational activities sponsored by the Chapter, League, Credit Union National Association (CUNA), and Credit Union Executive Society (CUES).